-With the sun setting later in the day, it feels like we’re just starting to escape this winter.
-Yes, there is sunshine and baseball on the way, but until then we still must do our best to take care of the less fortunate and helpless among us.
+There is warm sunshine on the way in just a few weeks, but until then we still must do our best to take care of the less fortunate and helpless among us.

 Pets often must endure the full force of winter because of ignorant or negligent owners.
 When the weather gets as cold as it has been this week, no animal should be left outside.
 No, it does not matter if the pets have fur.
 Dogs are not polar bears and do not have the right type of fur, the fat reserves, the breeding or the instincts required to keep them alive out there in these wind chills.